surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03A-Install Kubewarden.md

 ```

+You should see an output similar to below screen-shot ,

 Now we have deployed Kubewarden stack .
-In